CatherineW1711/AIHackthon/README.md

 **This happens because AI doesn't understand developers' implicit expectations.**

+For now, Warp does not currently have the plugin function, so we have built an intelligent command/code analysis engine, which can serve as the prototype of the future Warp plugin system - it understands the Python scripts or commands that users run in the terminal and provides real-time enhancement suggestions (such as help commands, error handling, exit logic, etc.)

 Our project bridges this gap through machine learning that automatically identifies and adds these "obvious but often overlooked" features.

 ## ✨ Core Features